Mr. Carsten Fischer - Head of Information Security Operations, Deutsche Bank's Chief Security Office

 Join this public-private working session to discuss protocols for the financial sector in reaction to a large-scale incident.
 Members and public agencies in the European Union will come together to discuss crisis coordination and response and resiliency actions.

-In a TED Talks format, these showcase presentations will be high-level, conceptual discussions about industry advances within the financial sector.
+In a TED-Talk-style format, these showcase presentations will be high-level, conceptual discussions about industry advances within the financial sector.

 Mr. Jens Freitag, Tenable Network Security, Inc.